chodgesfigma/sds-mono/packages/README.md

 ### `sds-figma-code-connect`

 - **Description**: This package provides logic for code connect across multiple different output targets.
+This is what allows devs to view proper code snipits from within Figma across multiple different frameworks.
 - **Technology**: Uses `@figma/code-connect` to connect to and leverage figma's code connect api.

 ---